Accelize/drm/doc/drm_library_installation.rst

 Installation from source
 ------------------------

-The manual installation allows you to fine tune the components to generate.
+The installation from source is only recommended if there is no package available for your configuration or to contribute to the DRM library.

 CMake options are used to select which components are generated amongst the following ones:

 * Documentation